danpejobo/geovita_processing_plugin/README.md

 Overview
 ========
 - Implemented [REMEDY GIS RiskTool](https://github.com/norwegian-geotechnical-institute/REMEDY_GIS_RiskTool) to run from QGIS processing

+  - REMEDY_GIS_RiskTool is an open-source GIS-based tool using the GIBV method to quantify building damage risks from deep excavation, analyzing settlements due to wall deformation and groundwater drawdown, developed under the REMEDY/Begrens Skade 2 research project (2017–2022).

 ## Example results from the REMEDY GIS RiskTool
 The following images show some example results.
 Both the excavation and the tunnel algorithm produces results for short and/or longterm settlements, but uses different calculation methods.
 The impact map calculates and illustrate total settlements in the impaced soil around the excavation.